 You can consult and take with you the Biodiversity routes recommended by the City Council of Pollença (not all of them are here as the council has not yet updated the website) in the following links:

-Another activity we recommend is to explore the area by cycling.
-This is one of the most widespread and popular activities in the Pollensa area. due to the cycling heritage that this town has always had and to the beauty of the landscapes and roads, in many cases secondary roads with less traffic, providing a certain degree of safety for cyclists.
+The cycling and cycle touring are one of the most widespread and popular activities in the Pollensa area. due to the cycling heritage that this town has always had and to the beauty of the landscapes and challenging roads of large slopes; but also in other cases, secondary roads and roads with little traffic, providing a certain degree of safety for cyclists.

 Mountains, paths, valleys, beaches, wetlands and cliffs are some of the protected natural areas where the most interesting and appropriate routes for cycle touring can be found.